-Your evidence must cover the knowledge, skills and qualifications to demonstrate the required competencies in all areas of the Chemical Pathology Curriculum documentation.
+Your evidence must cover the knowledge, skills and qualifications to demonstrate the required competencies in all areas of the diagnostic neuropathology curriculum documentation.
 If evidence is missing from one area of the curriculum for example, then the application may fail.

 If you have a piece of evidence that is relevant to more than one domain, do not include multiple copies in your bundle.
-Instead, include one copy and list it in your evidence list under each relevant area, stating that the document is located elsewhere.
-(For example you might state: "document included in teaching and training section".)
+Instead, include one copy and detail it in your evidence list in the relevant areas, stating that the document is located elsewhere.
+(For example: "document included in teaching and training section".)

-Evidence breakdown

-It will help us to deal with your application more quickly if you make sure that you send us only evidence that is directly relevant.

-Our guidance on compiling your evidence will help you to decide what is relevant and what is not.
+Evidence breakdown It will help us to deal with your application more quickly if you make sure that you send us only evidence that is directly relevant.
+Evidence breakdown Domain 1 Domain 2 Domains 3 and 4 Our guidance on compiling your evidence will help you to decide what is relevant and what is not.
 We recommend that you read it carefully.
 Evidence that is more than five years old will be given less weight than more recent evidence, so you may not need to include it.
 As a general guide, we would usually expect to see between 800 and 1000 pages of evidence.
 Types of evidence are divided into four different domains.
 We recommend that you apportion the evidence you provide with your application as shown in the pie chart.

-Domain 1: 75%

-Domain 2: 20%

-Domains 3 and 4: 5%

-It is important to note that you will not be able to compensate for shortfalls in your evidence of training and experience in a particular area of the curriculum by providing extra evidence in other areas.
+Domain 1: 75% Domain 2: 20% Domains 3 and 4: 5% It is important to note that you will not be able to compensate for shortfalls in your evidence of training and experience in a particular area of the curriculum by providing extra evidence in other areas.